 Ford Motor Company (F) Gains As Market Dips: What You Should Know

 Investors will be hoping for strength from Ford Motor Company as it approaches its next earnings release.
-The company is expected to report EPS of $0.51, unchanged from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $37.91 billion, up 14.18% from the year-ago period.
+On that day, Ford Motor Company is projected to report earnings of $0.37 per share, which would represent a year-over-year decline of 27.45%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $36.74 billion, up 10.66% from the year-ago period.

-Any recent changes to analyst estimates for Ford Motor Company should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Ford Motor Company.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.62% lower within the past month.
-Ford Motor Company is holding a Zacks Rank of #3 (Hold) right now.
+Within the past 30 days, our consensus EPS projection has moved 3.69% lower.
+Ford Motor Company is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Ford Motor Company is holding a Forward P/E ratio of 5.95.
-Its industry sports an average Forward P/E of 11.63, so we one might conclude that Ford Motor Company is trading at a discount comparatively.
+Digging into valuation, Ford Motor Company currently has a Forward P/E ratio of 5.64.
+This valuation marks a discount compared to its industry's average Forward P/E of 11.05.

-It is also worth noting that F currently has a PEG ratio of 0.72.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Automotive - Domestic stocks are, on average, holding a PEG ratio of 0.79 based on yesterday's closing prices.
+We can also see that F currently has a PEG ratio of 0.68.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+F's industry had an average PEG ratio of 0.75 as of yesterday's close.

 The Automotive - Domestic industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 65, which puts it in the top 26% of all 250+ industries.
+This group has a Zacks Industry Rank of 160, putting it in the bottom 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report